slub/slub-web-profile/README.md

 Setup / Constant | Comment
 ---------------- | -------
 plugin.tx_slubwebprofile.settings.api.path.eventList           | "language array" to collect paths to call the event list.
-The numbers (sys_language_uid) have to fit with your configured languages. plugin.tx_slubwebprofile.settings.api.path.eventList.0 | Path for the sys_language_uid "0" (as example german), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.eventList.1 | Path for the sys_language_uid "1" (as example english), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.userDetail  | Get a single user data plugin.tx_slubwebprofile.settings.api.path.userUpdate  | Update a single user data
+The numbers (sys_language_uid) have to fit with your configured languages. plugin.tx_slubwebprofile.settings.api.path.eventList.0         | Path for the sys_language_uid "0" (as example german), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.eventList.1         | Path for the sys_language_uid "1" (as example english), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.userAccountDetail   | Get a single user (contains: account) data plugin.tx_slubwebprofile.settings.api.path.userDashboardDetail | Get a single user (contains: dashboard) data plugin.tx_slubwebprofile.settings.api.path.userDashboardUpdate | Update a single user (contains: dashboard) data

 [1]: https://getcomposer.org/
 [2]: https://semver.org/